 #4) Muscletech Creacore Creatine HCl Supplement

 Creacore by Muscletech is a super-concentrated creatine HCl supplement that also contains a clinical dose of fenugreek, which supports healthy testosterone levels.
-This supplement contains nearly 2,000mgs of creatine HCl per scoop which is twice the amount found in ‘Concrete Creatine’.
+This supplement contains nearly 2,000 mgs of creatine HCl per scoop which is twice the amount found in ‘Concrete Creatine’.
 If affordability is an important consideration when it comes to creatine, take comfort in Creacore’s average price of $30 per 80 servings.
-That is a phenomenal value for a very effective product.
+That is a phenomenal value for a pretty effective product.
+In the grand scheme of things, consider creatine HCl if you have a very sensitive stomach.
+Note – warming your creatine water as you mix it up can also reduce possible stomach irritability as well, read more below.

 #3) Arnold Iron Cre3 Creatine Nitrate Supplement